 You can absolutely have a robust and healthy lifestyle gluten-free, whatever your reasoning.

 However, eating gluten-free can make it harder for many people to get all of the nutrients they need due to so many food restrictions.
-It can be very challenging to find the right foods for a balanced diet that include all of the required nutrients and are certified gluten-free.
+It can be very challenging to find the right foods for a balanced diet that include all of the required nutrients and are gluten-free.
 In fact this can be the most difficult part of getting good nutrition without gluten.

 Bottom line: you can consume a healthy and balanced diet with or without gluten.
 What’s important is that you get all the necessary nutrients in a personalized diet that is right for you